MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMTSStepOfflineEnableBitLocker.md

 ### -InputObject

-Specify a task sequence object from which to remove the **Apply Network Settings** step.
+Specify a task sequence object from which to remove the **Pre-provision BitLocker** step.
 To get this object, use the [Get-CMTaskSequence](Get-CMTaskSequence.md) cmdlet.

 ```yaml
 Type: IResultObject